Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

 Тhis will then be required to be opened (automatically or manually) for the entire duration of the recovery starting from when the Integrated Recovery System is engaged.

 The purpose of the Integrated Recovery System is to provide an independent means of enabling the raising or lowering the load in the event of a failure of the main hoisting mechanism.
-This means of hoisting is achieved and initiated from the MotoSuiveur® System control cabinet with physical switches.
+This means of hoisting is achieved and initiated from the MS Control Cabinet with physical switches.

 .. important::
 	Prior to any recovery operations commencing, the cause of the fault should be identified.